Edwards, No. 23 Texas Tech hold off Kansas State 77-63

-The Red Raiders (11-5, 2-2 Big 12) led by 17 at one point, but the Wildcats rallied and led 46-45 with 13 minutes remaining.
-Kevin McCuller scored nine of his 10 points in the final 11:30 to help steady Texas Tech.
+Texas Tech (11-5, 2-2 Big 12) led by 15 during the first half, but the Wildcats rallied and led 46-45 with 13 minutes remaining.
+Kevin McCuller scored nine of his 10 points in the final 11:30 to help steady the Red Raiders.
 Jahmi’us Ramsey also had 10 points.

+”These Big 12 games are so hard to win especially on the road,” Texas Tech coach Chris Beard said. ”I have so much respect for coach Bruce Weber and what he’s done here,”

 Cartier Diarra scored 19 points, Xavier Sneed had 14 and Montavious Murphy added 11 for Kansas State (7-9, 0-4).